 Despite all we can say, many people write enclosing money for horoscopes, forcing us to spend valuable time writing letters of refusal and giving us the trouble of returning their money.
-Please do not annoy us; it will avail you nothing.
+Please refrain from such requests; they will avail you nothing.